pbsds/fix-my-functions/README.md

 I then discovered that [`baron`](https://github.com/PyCQA/baron) has issues such as [this](https://github.com/PyCQA/redbaron/issues/210), [this](https://github.com/PyCQA/baron/issues/170) and [this](https://github.com/PyCQA/baron/issues/137), making it impractical to use in production.

 Can this formatter be rewritten using parso?
-Can be added as a knob to yapf? (please!)
+Can it be added as a knob to yapf?
+Maybe!